Skip to Main Content

 The total amount of time it will take to complete the requirements for this course is about 3-4 hours.

 These assignments and requirements are designed to be done alongside coursework in your 300 level English course, and ideally would be completed before your annotated bibliography or final assignment.
 Completing the assignments after the fact is acceptable, but not in the best interest of your time and success.
-This is not meant to be busywork, but rather a carefully scaffolded approach to your work in your 300 Level classes.
+This is not meant to be busywork, but rather a scaffolded approach to your work in your 300 Level classes.

 All assignments MUST be completed by the end of the final exam period.